 Test for assessing personal qualities “Psychological personality profile” T.A.
 Ratanova, N.F.
 Shlyakhta

-MINISTRY OF GENERAL AND VOCATIONAL EDUCATION
+MINISTRY OF GENERAL AND PROFESSIONAL EDUCATION

 RUSSIAN FEDERATION